 - All students should begin seated.
-Students stand up and walk to a common microphone to spell and then return to their seat. - There is a demonstration round, in which the first five students in each session get a practice word to demonstrate the competition format and procedures.
+Students stand up and walk to a common microphone to spell and then return to their seat. - There is a demonstration round, in which five random students in each session get a practice word to demonstrate the competition format and procedures.
 Note: this is not an elimination round.
 At the State Finals, this practice round is extended to all competitors. - This is followed by elimination rounds of increasing difficulty. - The Announcer reads out each word, followed by a sentence including the word, and then repeats the word again.

 - Each contestant must repeat the word to the satisfaction of the Announcer before they spell, spell the word, then say the word again to indicate they have finished spelling. - Students have 45 seconds to spell the word.
-A warning bell is rung at 30 seconds and two bells at 45 seconds to indicate that the contestant's time has expired.
-At the second bell, any incomplete spelling is taken as the contestant's final answer. - © Contestants may ask the announcer to repeat the word within their 45 second time limit. - Students may also self-correct within their time limit if they have not yet clearly finished by stating the word for the second time.
+A warning bell is rung at 30 seconds and two bells at 45 seconds to indicate that the contestant's time has expired (mobile phones are good for this).
+At the second bell, any incomplete spelling is taken as the contestant's final answer. - Contestants may ask the announcer to repeat the word within their 45 second time limit. - Students may also self-correct within their time limit if they have not yet clearly finished by stating the word for the second time.
 To do this they need to indicate that they are starting again, and follow the same procedure; say the word, then spell it from the start, then say it again. - Students will NOT be judged incorrect for failing to indicate that the first letter of a proper noun is capitalised (e.g. Australia). - When a student has finished spelling a word, the Announcer states 'That is correct' or 'That is incorrect.
 The correct spelling is...' - Students who misspell a word should remain seated on stage until the end of the round.
 At this point the Announcer will instigate a round of applause and ask those who have been eliminated to join the audience.
 This makes it clear how many students are still spelling. - For each round of the competition a new round of words is used, even if there were unused words left over from the previous round.
 This ensures all students are given a word of an equivalent level.
+For example, if 20 students are competing, your rounds should contain 25 word (in case you have to miss any), but can be can make several rounds from any given level.